 Or maybe you’ve been hacked and there’s now junky code or spam in your plugin files, theme files, or posts and pages.
 Instead of combing through the back and front end of your site, you might prefer a reset.

-Below we’ll walk through how to reset WordPress with or without a plugin so you can pick the option you’re more comfortable with.
+Now that you know when (and when not to) reset WordPress, we’ll walk through how to reset a site with or without a plugin so you can pick the option you’re more comfortable with.

 How to Reset Your WordPress Site

 There are two ways you can reset your WordPress site: manually or with a plugin.
 Both methods will result in your posts, pages, settings, plugin, and theme files being deleted.
 This can’t be undone.

 Resetting WordPress will completely erase all of your customizations and settings.
 That’s why, before you begin the process of resetting WordPress, you must create a backup of your website manually or using a WordPress backup plugin.
 This will give you the option of restoring your site after resetting it just in case you change your mind or something goes wrong.